librato/librato-rack/README.md

 Note that `increment` is primarily used for tracking the rate of occurrence of some event.
 Given this increment metrics are _continuous by default_: after being called on a metric once they will report on every interval, reporting zeros for any interval when increment was not called on the metric.

-Especially with custom sources you may want the opposite behavior - reporting a measurement only during intervals where `increment` was called on the metric:
+Especially with custom per-measurement tags you may want the opposite behavior - reporting a measurement only during intervals where `increment` was called on the metric:

     # report a value for 'user.uploaded_file' only during non-zero intervals
-    Librato.increment 'user.uploaded_file', :source => user.id, :sporadic => true
+    Librato.increment 'user.uploaded_file', tags: { user: user.id, bucket: bucket.name }, sporadic: true

 #### measure